Alexander Brodsky

-Alexander Savvich Brodsky (1955) is a Russian architect and sculptor.
-He is one of Russia's best known architects, particularly for his works of paper architecture.
+Alexander Savvich Brodsky (born 1955) is a Russian architect and sculptor.
+He is known for his works of paper architecture.

 Early work

-Alexander Brodsky was educated at the Moscow Architecture Institute where he graduated in 1978.
-Brodsky's first encounter with the public eye was during the late 1970s.
+Alexander Brodsky graduated Moscow Architecture Institute in 1978.
+He first gained recognition in the late 1970s.
 He was a key member of the paper architects (visionary architecture), and furthermore, worked alongside Ilya Utkin in his etchings of distorted cityscapes.
 Paper architecture was a response to state sanctioned architecture that consisted of standardised and often poorly constructed buildings, which imbued their environments with a communist aesthetic.
 Such a response allowed paper architects to retreat into their imaginations and defy uniform Soviet architecture through vivid depictions of constructivism, deconstructivism and postmodernism.
 According to Anna Sokolina, paper architects rose to prominence within the Western world as many of their works won prestigious awards in professional competitions and helped to shape an understanding of Russian modern and postmodern architecture.
 Scholarship has shown that the whimsical and constructivist etchings of Brodsky and Utkin translate mere illustrations into narratives through the introduction of human characters.
 These were narratives that voiced man's alienation within the urban world and provided a commentary on the loss of Moscows historical architectural heritage.